amirkhan-ak-sf/FetchPlatformAPIs/README.md

 - Type
 - Client-Id

-In order to retrieve the User Information, we need to access the platform API resource "https://anypoint.mulesoft.com/apimanager/xapi/v1/organizations/{organizationId}/environments" and this will return the following data structure:
+In order to retrieve the Environments, we need to access the platform API resource "https://anypoint.mulesoft.com/apimanager/xapi/v1/organizations/{organizationId}/environments" and this will return the following data structure:

       {
           "environments": [